Skip to main content

 • Flounder: This is a great treat when served as a filet.
 It’s full of protein and essential fatty oils.

-Fish that you should not give to your dog
+Fish you shouldn’t give your dog

 Avoid tuna, swordfish, and any other big species with a long lifespan.
 They collect great amounts of heavy metal in their meat, which can have a negative effect on your dog.
-Also, moderation is key since too much seafood in the canine diet can cause weight gain and nutritional imbalances.
+Also, moderation is key, since too much seafood in the canine diet can cause weight gain and nutritional imbalances.

 Another thing to remember is that seafood prepared for humans is always a big no-no. These dishes are normally very seasoned with spices that are harmful to dogs.
 Play it safe, and avoid feeding your dog food that might be tasty but harmful.